PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppedge-needs-a-refresher.md

 > Does Positive Selection Exist?

-The rest of Coppege's post is a diatribe about how positive selection can only succeed if it can bring about "voluminous instances of innovation".
+The rest of Coppedge's post is a diatribe about how positive selection can only succeed if it can bring about "voluminous instances of innovation".
 This is the same old argument we have seen many times from ID advocates and creationists.
-Coppege actually admits that positive selection exists while trying to make it sound as if it can't accomplish anything of interest.
+Coppedge actually admits that positive selection exists while trying to make it sound as if it can't accomplish anything of interest.

 He ends by citing some examples of biologists invoking selection